About

 A founder's belief about the world shapes what he bets on and builds—and thus the world we live in.
 A founder who holds a pessimistic view of human capability might build a software tool to micromanage many aspects of a team's work (much as Taylorism did the same in factories a century ago); even if his assumptions prove incorrect, the tool may nevertheless move organizational practices in this direction.
 Likewise, a tool designed to empower a particular type of worker could enhance the productivity of that role and drive a virtuous cycle in which more capable people pursue it, more tools are built for them, and so on.

 Today, a left-wing ideology attacks natural distinctions, traditional norms, and our nation’s heritage.
 It is profoundly anti-human, eroding the very foundations of human excellence and undermining entrepreneurial initiative and economic success throughout our society.
-This ideology is pervasive: culture, politics, and certainly business—including the startup and venture capital space.
+This ideology is pervasive: culture, politics, and certainly business – including the startup and venture capital space.
 Founders and investors are increasingly pressured to conform to its demands.

 Yet the American spirit remains strong.
 Entrepreneurs continue to invest enormous effort in ambitious projects.
 In the face of the dominant corporate ideology, many pursue ideas and technologies designed to free us from censorship and bureaucracy.
-Many more simply seek to build great things—and gravitate to communities that share their aspirations.
+Many more simply seek to build great things and gravitate to communities that share their aspirations.

 Our work is inherently political.
 In everything from the network technologies that shape our digital environment to the marketing messages that influence our aspirations, Americans are hungry for options that reflect our ideals and inspire our efforts.
 With political divisions permeating society, and most concepts of "progress" shaped by the left, our goal, through venture, is to help define and realize a distinct positive vision.

-• Pro-human: we believe people are unique and made in the image of God, as men and women, and meant to exercise dominion over this world; we reject trans-humanism and all other anti-human ideologies
+Pro-human: We believe people are unique and made in the image of God, as men andwomen, and meant to exercise dominion over this world; we reject trans-humanism and all other anti-human ideologies.

-• Pro-technology: technology is a form of human creative output, and when directed to good ends can be a powerful tool for good and for dominion over the earth
+Pro-technology: Technology is a form of human creative output, and when directed to good ends can be a powerful tool for good and for dominion over the earth.

-• Pro-civilization: family + virtue + great achievement combine as building blocks of civilization that allow people to live well; we reject leveling ideologies that seek to impose false concepts of equality and destroy all unchosen duties
+Pro-civilization: Family + virtue + great achievement combine as building blocks of civilization that allow people to live well; we reject leveling ideologies that seek to impose false concepts of equality and destroy all unchosen duties

-• Pro-American: our heritage, culture, and political and legal traditions contain many good things worth celebrating and preserving; we should particularly seek the good of fellow Americans
+: Our heritage, culture, and political and legal traditions contain many good things worth celebrating and preserving; we should particularly seek the good of fellow Americans

-• Pro-Christendom: we seek to shape institutions with Christian norms and orient them toward a Christian vision of life, of society, and of the good
+: We seek to shape institutions with Christian norms and orient them toward a Christian vision of life, of society, and of the good

 We embrace a vitality, reflecting God’s design and aiming for God’s kingdom, that animates society from the family to the economy to the culture and civilization.